The Postmarks: History

 The band's second album of original material titled Memoirs at the End of the World was released in 2009.
 The album received a 7.6 rating from Pitchfork Media, with Matthew Solarski calling it "a thing of pristine orchestrated pop beauty".
 Following the release of the album, the most extensive touring to date took place, including the band's first visit to Europe and a US tour with Stellastarr and Peter Bjorn and John.

-The group went on hiatus since 2010.
-Tim Yehezkely has another project called Tim & Adam with Adam from I Am Stereo; They released a self-titled album in 2013.
+The group went on hiatus in 2010.
+Tim Yehezkely has another project called Tim & Adam with Adam from shoegaze giant Whirlaway; They released a self-titled album in 2013.
 Christopher Moll has moved onto a self produced project with a retro-soul sound called The Lovers Key, along with singer Maco Monthervil.
-Jonathan Phillip continues with his personal music project Our Man In Pompano.
+J. Phillip Wilkins continues with his personal music projects Our Man In Pompano, Grand Theft Otto, and film scores.
 Jeff Wagner has been active in the Miami Noise music scene since 2011, appearing with The Dot Dot Dot Orchestra and performing solo as Colour With Sound.

+In 2024, The Postmarks began releasing new music, including a re-imagining of their 2007 Valentine's Day song "My Little Heart".
+For Halloween, they released the '60s-style dub track "Whispers In The Dark".
+In December, the band released the Winter track "The Glow Of The Snow" to address SAD (Seasonal Affective Disorder).